Get protected, get immunized. - Immune globulins are passive immunization agents. This means they give quick, short-term protection.

 Who should get IG?

-You may get IG after contact with the measles virus if you’re unprotected and at risk for serious illness.
-For example, you could be at risk for serious illness if you have a weak immune system, you’re pregnant, or you’re under 1 year of age.
+- You may get IG after contact with measles if you’re unprotected and at risk for serious illness.
+For example, you could be at risk for serious illness if you have a weak immune system, you’re pregnant, or you’re younger than age 1 year.

-You may get IG after contact with the hepatitis A virus if you’re unprotected and at risk for serious illness.
-For example, you could be at risk for serious illness if you have liver disease, a weak immune system, or you’re under 6 months of age.
+- You may get IG after contact with hepatitis A if you’re younger than age 6 months or you're unprotected and at risk for serious illness.
+For example, you could be at risk for serious illness if you have liver disease, a weak immune system, or you're older than age 60 years.

 How many doses do I need?

-You need 1 dose of IG as soon as possible after contact with the measles or hepatitis A virus.
+You need 1 dose of IG as soon as possible after contact with measles or hepatitis A. The dose of IG needs to be given within a certain time after contact with measles or hepatitis A.

 How well does IG work?

-If you’ve had contact with hepatitis A or measles virus, IG helps prevent the disease or helps prevent serious illness if you do get disease.
+If you’ve had contact with hepatitis A or measles, IG helps prevent the disease or helps prevent serious illness if you do get the disease.

 Is IG safe?